-After your French lessons, we recommend you to experience Lyon as a true Lyonnais!
+After your French lessons, are you willing to experience Lyon as a true Lyonnais?
 Here are a few tips written by Joséphine CHARLET.

 A refreshing break: Piscine du Rhône

 Heat waves are easier to deal with if you can swim in a cool pool.
 Go to the Piscine du Rhône, on the banks of the Rhône river, to enjoy some refreshing water after class!
 If you are a student under 26, the entrance fee is 5.50 euros, 8 euros being the normal fee.
 In addition, the pool offers some aquatic activities, if you are interested.

 Headdresses around the world, a temporary exhibition at the Musée des Confluences

 The Musée des Confluences takes you to a journey around the world, presenting an interesting temporary exhibition (Antoine de Galbert’s donation) on headdresses worn around the world.
 Enjoy this exhibition to discover its contemporary architecture and spectacular collection !